segmentio/segment-docs/src/protocols/starter.md

-On the next page, you’ll select the events that you need from the Segment Standard Events.
+On the next page, you'll select the events that you need from the Segment Standard Events.
 These are organized by their [industry spec](http://segment.com/docs/connections/spec/), such as Ecommerce, Marketing, and so on.
 Click each industry or use case to see and select events from that group.

 1. Choose a Spec section based on your industry/type of website